 As the seedlings grow, they will need water.
 You will know if they need water by lifting the containers.
 A dry container will feel very light.

-Watering from above is not a good idea.
-Instead, water from below by placing the jugs into a tray with water.
+Water from below by placing the jugs into a tray with water.
 They will soak up the water.

 Later in the season, overheating might be an issue on sunny days.
 Spring sun can be very intense.
 After the snow has melted, a location with some protection from the afternoon sun is a good idea for the growing seedlings.
 In a greenhouse, the containers can be opened later in the season.